 “Rack labels are commonly manufactured using polyester or polypropylene stocks, which are more resistant to tearing and fading.
 These stocks also enable high-quality imaging to facilitate accurate scans.
 And they can incorporate retroreflective graphics for long-range scanning.”

 Upright warehouse racks often house vertical location labels (also known as totem labels).
 A vertical label typically features a grouping of barcodes that contains specific information for each level of racking within a bay in a particular aisle.
 They are often color coded by level.

 Vertical location labels are commonly accompanied by rack location labels – companion labels, in ID Label terminology.
 These companion labels are used on all rack levels at the physical location to facilitate inventory management and cycle counts.
 The companion label is also color coded per level to correspond to the colors used on the vertical label.

-“If you’re not performing person-up scanning at your locations, vertical location labels are an excellent solution for multilevel warehouse racks,” Aitken said.
+“If you’re not performing person-up scanning at your locations, vertical location labels are an excellent solution for multilevel warehouse racks,” Bender said.
 “They eliminate the need for long-range scanning and minimize potential confusion and scan errors.”

 Warehouse Tote and Bin Labels